-PII data users are generally required under applicable administrative guidelines on the APPI to establish internal processes to safeguard the
+PII data users are generally required under the Committee Guidelines to establish internal processes to safeguard PII data.

-Under the Amendment, PII data users that have disclosed PII data to third parties must generally keep records of such disclosure.
-In addition, PII data users receiving PII data from third parties rather than the relevant individuals must verify how the PII data was acquired by such third parties and keep records of such verification.
+Under the Amended APPI, PII data users that have disclosed PII data to third parties must generally keep records of such disclosure.
+In addition, PII data users receiving PII data from third parties rather than the relevant individuals must generally verify how the PII data was acquired by such third parties and keep records of such verification.